 How to keep a good work-life balance when working from home?
-In this post, I’m going to share the tricks I’ve developed over the last 4 years to tell my brain it’s time to switch off from work.
+In this post, I’m sharing the tricks I’ve developed over the last few years to tell my brain it’s time to switch off from work (and the other way around).

 This is technically super easy to implement, but it requires being able to let go.
 You have to accept that your company can live without you, but also that if it can’t, it’s their problem, not yours.

-Program your work notifications to only work during office hours.
+Program your work notifications to only activate during office hours.
 If your work technically allows it, my best advice is to totally remove notifications from your smartphone or other connected device.
-If you’re currently working, you’re probably on you work computer, where notifications are activated anyway.
-Very few jobs actually require to keep notifications on your other devices.
+If you’re currently working, you’re probably on your work computer, where notifications are activated anyway.

 This is even more important during holidays.
-You deserved that time off, don’t ruin it by following up with the production crashes : it’s not your problem at this instant.
+You deserved that time off, don’t ruin it by following up with the production crashes: it’s not your problem at that moment.

 Keep work and private space separated

 This is not always feasible, but as much as possible, you should have a dedicated space for working from home.
 Ideally, it would be a dedicated room.
-Avoid working in your sleeping room at all cost.
+Avoid working in your bedroom at all costs.

 It’s not possible for everyone to have a dedicated WFH space, but luckily, there are other ways to physically separate private and work life!
 One such thing is having a modular workstation.
-This can be a foldable desk (*ad), or a screen (like japanese folding screens *ad) to “hide” your workspace and physically separate it from the other spaces where your private life happens.
+This can be a foldable desk, or a screen (like Japanese folding screens) to “hide” your workspace and physically separate it from the other spaces where your private life happens.

 Those tricks allow you to “close” your work space when you’re done, it’s a ritual that tells your mind you’re “leaving the office”.
 I’ll talk more about rituals later in this article.

-In my case, I do have a whole office just for me, but my problem is that most of my hobbies happen in that office.
+In my case, I do have a dedicated office at home, but my problem is that most of my hobbies happen in that office.
 Right now, I’m writing an article on my blog in that office.
-And I do have a few blogs… My other hobbies include writing books, playing computer video games, learning japanese… which mostly happen on my computer.
+And I do have a few blogs… My other hobbies include writing books, playing computer video games, learning Japanese… which all mostly happen on my computer.

-I could take my computer to another room, but I gotta admit I’ve grown used to having my ergonomic desk and my multiple screens, that I paid myself, so I also want to enjoy them during my free time.
+I could take my computer to another room, but I’ve got to admit I’ve grown used to having my ergonomic desk and my multiple screens, that I paid for myself, so I also want to enjoy them during my free time.

-I also have a few crafty hobbies but I don’t have another space in my home to do them, and all my stuff is in my office (it’s my woman cave).
+I also have a few crafty hobbies that I perform in my office (it’s my woman cave).
+All my craft material is stored in that room.
 I might try to set up another space for manual craft (following my own advice here above🙄), but I haven’t yet.

 I’ve adopted some techniques to tell my brain when we’re in work mode and when we’re in free time mode: